sachinb20/Indic_English-Translation/README.md

 # Indic_English-Translation
 Training files for Indic to English Translation.
-The included models in this repository are:
+The included model architectures in this repository are:
 1. Single Encoder - Single Decoder:
   (a) Modelling the Entire Corpus
   (b) Transliterating Similar Languages